Contains the tracks of the whole stage, including well developed sections but also parts of the route under development or at the planning stage.

 Your contribution helps towards keeping these official GPX tracks up-to-date and freely available to download.

-Disclaimer
+License & Disclaimer

-While ECF and National EuroVelo Coordination Centers and Coordinators (NECC/Cs) make every effort to ensure the tracks and their levels of development are both current and accurate, errors or outdated information can occur.
+These EuroVelo GPX tracks are made available under the Open Database License.
+While ECF and National EuroVelo Coordination Centers and Coordinators (NECCs) make every effort to ensure the tracks and their levels of development are both current and accurate, errors or outdated information can occur.
 The user is fully responsible for his or her own safety when making use of the tracks and for following national traffic rules and signing.
-Please download and read the complete disclaimer before using the tracks.

 After crossing the border from Greece, you soon arrive in the major city of Edirne.
-Originally founded by the Romans, Edirne has changed hands many times over the centuries and the modern city contains several impressive historical buildings most notably the Selimiye Mosque, which has the highest minaret in Turkey (70.9m).
+Originally founded by the Romans, Edirne has changed hands many times over the centuries and the modern city contains several impressive historical buildings most notably the Selimiye Mosque, which has the highest minaret in Türkiye (70.9m).
 From Edirne there is an attractive stretch of the route next to Lake Kayalıköy on the way to Kırklareli.
 This leads back to Bulgaria where you follow the signs to Carevo and the end of the Iron Curtain Trail.
 As a reward for all your efforts, you can take a dip in the Black Sea and relax.

 Etappes